Student Visa Information

 - Once we have received your payment, we will send you an electronic Confirmation of Enrolment (eCOE).

 - You may be asked to have a medical check and x-ray at an authorized medical office, as part of the enrolment process.
-You can find a doctor, using this link.
+Find a doctor.

 For detailed information on applying for a student visa, visit the Department of Immigration and Border Protection website.